koto-lang/koto/docs/reference/core_lib/number.md

 `|Number| -> Integer`

-Returns the smallest integer that's greater than or equal to the input.
+Returns the integer that's greater than or equal to the input.

 ### Example